Sitecore/docker-images/experimental/nosif/README.md

 ## Todo's

-1. Consider to switch solr images to official openjdk images even when they are only on windowsservercore, just get latest java patches.
-1. Run Sql scripts in WDP packages (create user, set admin password)?
 1. ...

 ## Other ideas

+1. Switch solr images to **official openjdk images** even when they are **only** on windowsservercore, to ensure we always have latest JAVA patches?
+1. Run Sql scripts in WDP packages (create user, set admin password)?
 1. ...

 ## Image comparisons, SIF vs. NO-SIF